-The program focuses on your professional development through key learning activities with the goal of grooming and preparing you for a global career within our organization.
+The Wrist Acceleration Program focuses on your professional development through key learning activities with the goal of preparing you for a global career within the wider Wrist Ship Supply organization.
 You will run into countless opportunities to demonstrate your strengths and improve your developing areas, through the best combination of “on the job”-training and classroom learning.
 Additionally, we will assign a senior executive to be your personal mentor, who will help ensure you have all the support you need to succeed – the rest is up to you!

-Which expectations did you have for the Program – and have they been met?
+Which expectations did you have for the Program – and were they met?

 I expected a lot to be demanded of me, throughout the two years on the program.
 From day one, I was set targets and projects by my Managing Director.
-I spend 70% of my time ‘on the job’, learning about procurement, operations or sales.
-The other 30% is spent on direct projects I have been set, for example working with change management.
-I have responsibility in how I manage my time, but ultimately, I am expected to deliver on my objectives, which are discussed in quarterly appraisals.
-I was attracted to the WAP, because I believed it would push me, educate me, and give me the best start in a business career – however, you must be prepared to work very hard for this.
+I spent 70% of my time ‘on the job’, learning about procurement, operations or sales.
+The other 30% was spent on direct projects I had been set, for example working with change management.
+I had responsibility in how I managed my time, but ultimately, I was expected to deliver on my objectives, which were discussed in quarterly appraisals.
+I was attracted to the graduate program, because I believed it would push me, educate me, and give me the best start in a business career – however, you must be prepared to work very hard for this.